guidance-ai/guidance/README.md

 ## Install
-Guidance is available through PyPI, to use a specific model see [loading models](#loading-models).
+Guidance is available through PyPI and supports a variety of backends (Transformers, llama.cpp, OpenAI, etc.).
+To use a specific model see [loading models](#loading-models).
 ```bash
 pip install guidance
 ```